stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 told little.
 He had been wild, and a younger son, and had come to New Spain in 1532, when only twenty years old.
-Sensitively imaginative, he had listened spellbound to the floating rumours of rich cities and unknown worlds to the north--and especially to the tale of the Franciscan friar Marcos de Niza, who came back from a trip in 1539 with glowing accounts of fabulous C&iacute;bola and its great walled towns with terraced stone houses.
+Sensitively imaginative, he had listened spellbound to the floating rumours of rich cities and unknown worlds to the north--and especially to the tale of the Franciscan friar Marcos de Niza, who came back from a trip in 1539 with glowing accounts of fabulous Cíbola and its great walled towns with terraced stone houses.
 Hearing of Coronado's contemplated expedition in search of these wonders--and of the greater wonders whispered to lie beyond them in the land of buffaloes--young Zamacona managed to join the picked party of 300, and started north with the rest in 1540.

-History knows the story of that expedition--how C&iacute;bola was found to be merely the squalid Pueblo village of Zu&ntilde;i, and how de Niza was sent back to Mexico in disgrace for his florid exaggerations; how Coronado first saw the Grand Canyon, and how at Cicuyé, on the Pecos, he heard from the Indian called El Turco of the rich and mysterious land of Quivira, far to the northeast, where gold, silver, and buffaloes abounded, and where
+History knows the story of that expedition--how Cíbola was found to be merely the squalid Pueblo village of Zuñi, and how de Niza was sent back to Mexico in disgrace for his florid exaggerations; how Coronado first saw the Grand Canyon, and how at Cicuyé, on the Pecos, he heard from the Indian called El Turco of the rich and mysterious land of Quivira, far to the northeast, where gold, silver, and buffaloes abounded, and where